MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/guesser_modules.rst

 ..
 Contains the formatted docstrings from the guesser modules located in 'mdanalysis/package/MDAnalysis/guesser'

 **************************
-guesser modules
+Guesser modules
 **************************
 This module contains the context-aware guessers, which are used by the :meth:`~MDAnalysis.core.Universe.Universe.guess_TopologyAttrs` API.
 Context-aware guessers' main purpose is to be tailored guesser classes that target specific file format or force field (eg. PDB file format, or Martini forcefield).
 Having such guessers makes attribute guessing more accurate and reliable than having generic guessing methods that doesn't fit all topologies.

 Example uses of guessers
 ------------------------